Beds, Berries, Trees…Beef and Honey Bees!

 What is the history of the property?

 Fifty odd years ago this two hundred acres of wooded mountain land with a few farm-able valley acres was planted with tobacco and corn.
-The rugged mountain land surrounding the valley was logged by horses and mules for the best hickory, oak and walnut trees to go to Bob Barnwell’s sawmill for sale and to construct local barns and houses.
-Then a neighbor’s run-away leaf pile fire raced up the side of their mountain and down this side, blackening the underbrush and burning remaining trees when the Peterson family purchased it.
+The rugged mountain land surrounding the valley was logged by oxen and mules for the best hickory, oak and walnut trees to go to Bob Barnwell’s sawmill for sale and to construct local barns and houses.
+Then a neighbor’s run-away leaf pile fire raced up the side of their mountain and down this side, blackening the underbrush and burning the dead trees when the Peterson family purchased it.
 What a mess it was.
 So it didn’t become “Cloud 9” right away.
-Many years of a lot of hard work to restore fences, plant new trees, turn the corn field into a blueberry patch, dig a irrigation/fishing pond and restore run-down pastures kept the dream alive of a creating that place of refuge.
+Many years of a lot of hard work to restore fences, plant new trees, turn the corn field into a blueberry patch, dig an irrigation/fishing pond and restore run-down pastures…all to keep the dream alive of a creating that place of refuge.

 The family retirement home, originally built in 1970, was ahead of its time with hardwood floors, quality building materials and passive solar features, making for shady summers and sun-warmed winters.
 The family continues the upkeep of this “hobby farm” and takes the stewardship of the land seriously.
-Newly remodeled and updated, the home has been tastefully decorated with mountain fine crafts, handmade in the area.
-It is an eclectic mix of the old and the new and we like it that way.
-You will enjoy the peacefulness this property exudes as our family has over the years and you’ll feel like you are on “Cloud 9!”
+Remodeled and updated, the home has been tastefully decorated with mountain fine crafts, handmade in the area.
+It is an eclectic mix of mid-century and new and we like it that way.
+It’s a comfortable ranch house that you will immediately feel comfortable in.
+Yes, the bathrooms are small and the ceilings not cathedral but you will enjoy the peacefulness this property exudes as our family has over the years.
+We hope you’ll feel like you are on “Cloud 9!”

 What do the “Preservation of the Land” signs mean?

 Stewardship of the land on this working farm is top priority which you will see first hand.
 (Ask for a tour!)
-Conservation care has been taken in regard to forestry management with select cutting of trees and using our own sawmill to make lumber to build barns and picnic shelters.
+Conservation care has been taken in regard to forestry management with select cutting of trees and using our own lumber to build barns and picnic shelters.
 Pasture management for the small herd of naturally-raised, hormone-free black Angus is done in rotational paddocks with their own piped in water supply to keep the streams running clear.
 Composting and organic gardening techniques are given priority.
 Plantings are done for the wildlife, especially song birds and turkeys.
 Making the best use of all the unique features of the property takes careful planning.
-The wood used to build the barns, pavilion and rocks for walls all came from the land.
+Rocks for walls all came from the land.
 Keeping good neighbor communication is important to us, too.
+You’ll get a glimpse of this life style if you get to know your host.

 And That’s What Your Support Means To Us.